Resume

 Work experience section

-Led a team of 10 in conducting market research and competitive analysis, resulting in a 20% market share growth.
+• Led a team of 10 in conducting market research and competitive analysis, demonstrating collaboration skills that contributed to a 20% market share growth.

 Education section